Tree & Shrub Disease

 has no sign of life, it will NOT come back to life.
 If there are just a few sickly leaves on the tree

-or shrub, they will improve in health with time.
+will be be well-formed and healthy.
 Since the white canker fungus kills the internal

-takes your body to heal from a serious wound.
+takes your body time to heal from a serious wound.

 Leaf appearance is a good indicator of the health of a plant.
 Healthy leaves will generally be